-- 1. "A dramatisation of a legend accounting for various practices connected with funerals and the journeying of ghosts to the mythical island of Boigu; in this ceremony the chief performer, who personated Terer" (Haddon 1908: 131-132). - 2.
+- island of Boigu; in this ceremony the chief performer, who personated Terer" (Haddon 1908: 131-132). - 2.
 "The pantomimic representation of recently deceased persons in their character of denizens of the spirit world.
 We are informed that the illusion of the personification of ghosts by men was almost perfect, more especially as it was assisted by the implicit belief of the women and children that the performers really were ghosts or spirits" (Haddon 1908: 141).